webshopx/Webshop-Pro-based-on-Frappe-Framework/README.md

 # 🛍️ WebshopX Revamp Repository

-We are looking for voluntary contributors to help revamp the Frappe webshop app. 🚀 Together, we can take the webshop app to the next level with WebshopX version! 🌟
+I am looking for voluntary contributors to help revamp the Frappe webshop app. 🚀 Together, we can take the webshop app to the next level with WebshopX version! 🌟

 ## 📸 Screenshots